mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 1. Sun, Yifan, Changmao Cheng, Yuhan Zhang, Chi Zhang, Liang Zheng, Zhongdao Wang, and Yichen Wei.
 "Circle loss: A unified perspective of pair similarity optimization."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 6398-6407.
 2020.

 1. Lin, Tsung-Yi, Priya Goyal, Ross Girshick, Kaiming He, and Piotr Dollár.
 "Focal loss for dense object detection."
 In Proceedings of the IEEE international conference on computer vision, pp. 2980-2988.
 2017.

+# Unsorted Papers

+1. Cheung, Brian, Alex Terekhov, Yubei Chen, Pulkit Agrawal, and Bruno Olshausen.
+"Superposition of many models into one." arXiv preprint arXiv:1902.05522 (2019).
+  - Multiply weights to project them in orthogonal space and sum them.